SarahChenJieyi/Roadmap/README.md

 The operating system assigns a fixed priority rank to every process, run in order of their priority.
 To prevent the starvation of lower-priority processes, the system can gradually increments the priority of waiting processes and threads.
 6. Multilevel queue scheduling
+A combination of Round-robin scheduling and fixed priority pre-emptive scheduling.